 Frowning, Kasimira took a look for herself.
 Apparently, some sort of bird was making its way towards the Castle.

-She scoffed acidly, nearly turning her face away in sheer disinterest, before she suddenly recognized the 'bird' as it kept approaching in a dizzying speed.
+She scoffed acidly, nearly turning her face away in sheer disinterest, before she suddenly recognized the 'bird' as it kept approaching at a dizzying speed.

 Her icy blue eyes widening and her heart racing fast with elation and hope, Kasimira instantly jumped to her feet, flicked her wand and shouted, "Alohamora!"